by Chris Woodford. Last updated: July 21, 2014.

 Much of the world's tungsten is currently bought and sold in the form of a convenient, white powder called ammonium paratungstate, a complex chemical salt of ammonium and tungsten with the formula (NH4)10(H2W12O42)·4H2O.
 It's easy to transport and easy to convert into all kinds of tungsten-based materials.
 In 2012, a tonne of APT powder cost around $350–400 in the United States.

 Most of the world's tungsten comes from China.
-Other important producers of tungsten ore include Russia, the United States, Canada, and Bolivia.
-Between 2007 and 2010, the United States imported roughly 44 percent of its tungsten from China, 8 percent from Canada, 8 percent from Bolivia, 7 percent from Germany, and 33 percent from the rest of the world.
+Other important producers of tungsten ore include Canada (whose estimated reserves have been revised upward in the last few years), Russia, the United States, and Bolivia.
+Between 2009 and 2012, the United States imported roughly 45 percent of its tungsten from China, 8 percent from Bolivia, 5 percent from Germany, 5 percent from Portugal, and 37 percent from the rest of the world.

 What is tungsten like?